greenelab/simulate-expression-compendia/README.md

 Does our simulated data represent realistic gene expression data?
 By visual inspection between our original input data (Pa compendium) vs simulated data, the overall structure is maintained as seen in our [simulate_data.ipynb](https://github.com/ajlee21/Batch_effects_simulation/blob/master/scripts/experiment_0/2_simulate_data.ipynb)

-[Experiment_1](https://github.com/ajlee21/Batch_effects_simulation/tree/master/scripts/experiment_1)is an experiment to validate SVCCA.
+[Experiment_1](https://github.com/ajlee21/Batch_effects_simulation/tree/master/scripts/experiment_1) is an experiment to validate SVCCA.
 Specifically we are checking:

 1. Is our similarity metric, [SVCCA](https://arxiv.org/pdf/1706.05806.pdf), working as we expect?
 See [test_svcca_and_transformations.ipynb](https://github.com/ajlee21/Batch_effects_simulation/blob/master/scripts/experiment_1/test_svcca_and_transformations.ipynb)

 2. Does input dimensions affect the similarity calculation?
 See [test_svcca_and_dimensionality.ipynb](https://github.com/ajlee21/Batch_effects_simulation/blob/master/scripts/experiment_1/test_svcca_and_dimensionality.ipynb).
-We also used the same set of scripts from Experiment 0 but modified the simulation script,[simulate_data_truncated.ipynb](https://github.com/ajlee21/Batch_effects_simulation/blob/master/scripts/experiment_1/2_simulate_data_truncated.ipynb), in order to allow the user to subsample the number of genes from the simulated dataset and examine the SVCCA performance.
+We also used the same set of scripts from Experiment 0 but modified the simulation script, [simulate_data_truncated.ipynb](https://github.com/ajlee21/Batch_effects_simulation/blob/master/scripts/experiment_1/2_simulate_data_truncated.ipynb), in order to allow the user to subsample the number of genes from the simulated dataset and examine the SVCCA performance.